-The Board of Directors will consist of not less than five (5) and not more than eleven (11) qualified individuals elected from among Chapter members.
+The Board of Directors will consist of not less than five (5) and not more than fifteen (15) qualified individuals elected from among Chapter members.
 The Board of Directors shall continue in office until successors are duly installed unless the position has been formally terminated.

 All Directors will have position descriptions approved by the Board, listing the duties and responsibilities of each position.
-Position descriptions will be made available to Chapter members and potential Board members through the chapter website.
+Position descriptions will be available to Chapter members and potential Board members through the chapter website.
 Updates to board member position descriptions must be made at least 30 days prior to scheduled elections.

 As the Chief Executive Officer of the Chapter, the President is responsible for managing the Chapter in accordance with these bylaws and the laws of South Carolina.
 The President also serves as the Chair of the Board of Directors, and presides over, and sets the agenda for, meetings of the Board of Directors and membership meetings, except as noted in Article VII of these bylaws; and oversees the management of the Chapter.

 - Vice President of Membership